D.C. Lottery: Instant-win games

+DC Scratchers are scratch-and-win instant games sold at any DC Lottery retailer.

-Multi-state games
+Multi-state draw games

-Hot Lotto

-As of December 24, 2016, Hot Lotto is no longer offered in the District of Columbia.

 Lucky for Life

 Lucky for Life began in Connecticut in 2009; it expanded in 2015 to include the District of Columbia, and is now offered by 17 jurisdictions.

 Mega Millions

 On January 31, 2010, most U.S. lotteries with either Mega Millions or Powerball began offering both games.
 The D.C.
 Lottery added Mega Millions on the cross-selling expansion date.
-The largest Mega Millions jackpot was over $650,000,000.
+The largest Mega Millions jackpot was over $650 million.

+On August 8, 2023, the largest Mega Millions jackpot ever won was $1.602 billion in Florida.

 Powerball

 Since 1988, the D.C.
 Lottery has been a member of MUSL, which created Powerball in 1992.
-Its jackpots currently start at $40 million.
-It is drawn Wednesday and Saturday nights at Universal Orlando in Florida.
+Its jackpots currently start at $20 million.
+It is drawn Monday, Wednesday, and Saturday nights at the Florida Lottery in Tallahassee, Florida.

 On September 19, 2010, the D.C.
 Lottery had entered the wrong Powerball numbers into its computer system.
 Terminals read some losing tickets as winners, and vice versa.
 The lottery revised its procedures to prevent such errors from recurring.

 On January 31, 2010, most lotteries with either Mega Millions or Powerball began offering both games.
 The D.C.
 Lottery added Mega Millions on that date.
 The largest jackpot in Mega Millions so far was more than $640 million.